-A Beginner's Guide to SvelteKit - SitePoint
+A Beginner's Guide to SvelteKit — SitePoint

 While this is absolutely legit, the user’s experience might not be ideal.
 There are many touchpoints for improvement and this is where SvelteKit comes into play.

-First of all, instead of serving an almost empty HTML file to the client, SvelteKit already comes with all the HTML elements you need for the first page view.
+First of all, instead of serving an almost empty HTML file to the client, SvelteKit already comes with all the HTML elements we need for the first page view.
 The benefits are faster page loads and SEO boosts.
 There are two ways SvelteKit does this: prerendering and server-side rendering.
 I’ll explain both in more detail below.
-What stays the same is that once the JavaScript has been loaded, it takes over and enables typical features of a single page application, like client-side routing.
+What stays the same is that, once the JavaScript has been loaded, it takes over and enables typical features of a single page application, like client-side routing.
+It’s worth noting that we can also tell SvelteKit to omit the first render on the server and behave like a classical single page application.
+The framework is very versatile.

 The second obvious difference between SvelteKit and a classical single JavaScript bundle is code-splitting.
-Instead of serving the entire app in one single Javascript file, SvelteKit splits the code into separate smaller chunks.
-Each chunk represents a route of your application.
+Instead of serving the entire app in one single JavaScript file, SvelteKit splits the code into separate, smaller chunks.
+Each chunk represents a route of our application.
 For example, everything that needs to be fetched for the

 /home and for the

-/about routes will be loaded once the user actually needs it — or a little bit earlier if you make use of SvelteKit’s prefetching functionality (like we’ll do below).
+/about routes will be loaded once the user actually needs it — or a little bit earlier if we make use of SvelteKit’s prefetching functionality (like we’ll do below).

-Another outstanding benefit of SvelteKit is that you can decide in which deployment environment your app is going to run.
-Nowadays, front-end developers have a variety of different platforms where applications can run.
-There are hosting providers for simple static files, more advanced serverless options such as Netlify, or server environments where Node servers can be executed, and so on.
-With tiny plugins called adapters, you tell SvelteKit to optimize your output for a specific platform.
+Another outstanding benefit of SvelteKit is that we can decide which deployment environment our app is going to run in.
+Nowadays, frontend developers have a variety of different platforms where applications can run.
+There are hosting providers for simple static files, more advanced serverless options such as Vercel, or server environments where Node servers can be executed, and so on.
+With tiny plugins called adapters, we tell SvelteKit to optimize our output for a specific platform.
 This greatly facilitates app deployment.

 However, the biggest advantage SvelteKit has to offer is its ease of use.
-Of course, you can manually set up your build process from scratch with all these features, but this can be tedious and frustrating.
-SvelteKit makes it as easy as possible for you, and the best way to experience this is by actually using it.
+Of course, we can manually set up our build process from scratch with all these features, but this can be tedious and frustrating.
+SvelteKit makes it as easy as possible for us, and the best way to experience this is by actually using it.

 This is why we’ll create a simple web app showing profile pages of made-up users.
 And along the way, we’ll look at all the features I’ve mentioned above in more detail.